gradle/gradle/design-docs/gradle-3.0.md

 - Wrapper support for versions older than 2.0.
 Wrapper 2.x supports Gradle 0.9.2 and later (5 years) and Gradle 2.x can be run by wrapper 0.9.2 and later.
 - Cached artefact reuse for versions older than 2.0.
 - Execution of task classes compiled against Gradle versions older than 2.0.
+- Cross version tests no longer test against anything earlier than 1.0
+- Local artifact reuse no longer considers candidates from the artifact caches for Gradle versions earlier than 1.0
+- Wrapper does not support downloading versions earlier than 1.0
+- Remove old unused types that are baked into the bytecode of tasks compiled against older versions (eg `ConventionValue`).
+Fail with a reasonable error message for these task types.

 ## Fix the delegate and parameter for named container configuration closure